mostghoste/DjangoChatroom/README.md

 # Overview
 - Django backend handling real-time communication with websockets.
 Uses daphe to run the ASGI server.
+- React frontend communicating with the backend via the API using axios

 # Running
 - Launch the django backend with